kcarlton55/flashcardz/README.md

 ## **Features**
 * Cost: Free (as the wind).
-* Easy addition of words and defintions via copy and paste.
+* Easily add words and defintions via copy and paste.
-* User can add links to urls into cards.
+* User can imbed url links into cards.
 * Can import words and definitions from an Excel file.
 * Deck of cards is shuffled before each viewing.
 * Score kept of number of times the word's definitions are correcty known.
 * Card automatically removed once max score has been reached.
-* Can highlight portions of text with underscores, italics, or colors.
+* Can highlight portions of card's text with underscores, italics, or colors.
-* flashcardz needs no supporting files.
-Only the basic python program is needed.
+* Automatically open the definition of card's word from the Internet.
+* Flashcardz can be run from a web page using Jupyter Lab software.

 ## **How to install**